BDA-KTS/Language_Detection_Tutorial/README.md

 ## Target Audience
 This tutorial is designed for:

-- Researchers in social sciences and linguistics interested in multilingual data analysis.
+- Researchers in social sciences and linguistics are interested in multilingual data analysis.
 - Students or professionals beginning their journey in NLP.
 - Data analysts working with diverse language datasets.
 - Anyone curious about language detection tools in Python.